 Making reference to the 'Footprint Carpet' designed by Edward James in the 1930s, Painted Paces re-contextualizes the footprint, placing it outside and creating a large-scale work on the hills beyond the gardens in front of the house, within West Dean Estate.
 The work not only pays homage to Edward James and the college he founded in 1971, it also makes reference to a landscape shaped by humankind, highlighting our common footprint and the long-term consequences of our actions on the natural environment.
 The super-sized rendering of the artist's own footprint on a landscape with strong links to surrealism encourages a journey that considers and connects the past, present, and future.

-Emma Rimer is studying for a Graduate Diploma in Visual Arts.
+Emma Rimer is currently studying for a Graduate Diploma.

 Medium: Printed, dyed and patch-worked fabric